mcottle1/startup/README.md

 <img width="767" alt="Habit Stack Mock Up" src="https://user-images.githubusercontent.com/90581594/213339606-98d66ce0-0708-4020-b80b-dc92ca610d2c.png">

+#### Key Features

 -Secure login over HTTPS

--Ability to input current habits, order them, and time-stamp them
+-Ability to input current habits and order them

--Ability to input desired new habits, order them, and time-stamp them in groups with existing habits
+-Ability to input desired new habits, and place them in order within list of current habits

--Ability to generate a formatted habit stack
+-Ability to generate a formatted habit stack with check off capabilities

--Completed habit stacks from all users displayed in realtime
+-Completed habit stacks from all other users displayed in realtime

+-Habit stacks are persistently stored

 -Ability to check-off and un-check habits as completed and clear checks for each new day